-In addition, companies across industry verticals are seeking to develop AI-based applications for an ever-increasing variety of use cases such as self-driving cars, surveillance systems, automated medical diagnostics, digital assistants, chatbots, content moderation, robotics, fraud detection and contract review.
+Companies across industry verticals are increasingly seeking to develop AI-based applications for an ever-increasing variety of use cases such as self-driving cars, surveillance systems, automated medical diagnostics, digital assistants and chatbots, content moderation, robotics and contract review.
+These applications depend upon high-performing AI algorithms in areas such as speech recognition, image recognition, and text recognition.

+Unlike traditional computer applications that are programmed in languages like Python and Java to tell computers what to do, AI applications can be created with little to no programming.
+Instead, AI applications are trained with large quantities of input data and expected output data.
+Leveraging such data, the AI application learns on its own from the data itself through a series of regressions.
 Developing high-quality training data is critical for the AI to perform correctly, but often requires technology and skilled human resources that data science teams lack.
-Moreover, developing high-quality data takes up 80% of the time for most AI and ML projects.1
+Moreover, developing high-quality data takes up 80% of the time for most AI and ML projects.

-Data sciences teams seek partners that can perform these data preparation functions for them at largescale and at high quality, while using automated tools to minimize cost.
-As AI projects become more specialized and mission-critical and data preparation becomes increasingly complex, data science teams seek partners with deep domain knowledge and an infrastructure in which data security is assured.

-We believe that Innodata is ideally situated to partner with data science teams.
+We train AI algorithms for social media companies, robotics companies, financial services companies, and many others, working with images, text, video and audio.
+Data sciences teams seek partners that can perform data preparation functions for them at large-scale and at high quality, while using automated tools to minimize cost.
+Moreover, as AI projects become more specialized and mission-critical, data preparation is becoming increasingly complex, requiring deep domain knowledge and an infrastructure in which data security is assured.
+We believe that Innodata is ideally situated to be such a partner.

-We collect or create training data, annotate training data, and train AI algorithms for social media companies, robotics companies, financial services companies, and many others, working with images, text, video and audio.
 We utilize a variety of leading third-party image and video annotation tools.
 For text, we use our proprietary data annotation platform that incorporates AI to reduce cost while improving consistency and quality of output.
-Our proprietary data annotation platform features auto-tagging capabilities that apply to both classical and generative AI tasks.
-Our platform encapsulates many of the innovations we have conceived of in the course of our 30-year history of creating high-quality data.
+Our proprietary text annotation platform features auto-tagging capabilities that apply to both classical and generative AI tasks.
+It also encapsulates many of the innovations we have conceived of in the course of our 30-year history of creating high-quality data.
+In November 2021 we announced the general availability of our text annotation platform for customer use which we anticipate will be a source of competitive differentiation and SaaS licensing revenue.